gordonsilvera/coursera/Machine Learning-Final Project.md

 Read more: http://groupware.les.inf.puc-rio.br/har#ixzz3gv6LfTpo

 To cleanse the data, I have removed features with missing data.
 With the remaining features, I realize that they are aggregated into two types of groups.
+To simply certain portions of the analysis, I will analyze data within these "sub-feature" groupings.
 - *Body Dimensions*: belt, arm, dumbbell, forearm
 - *Metric Dimensions*: roll, pitch, yaw, total acceleration, gyration (x,y,z), acceleration (x,y,z), magnet (x,y,z)

 ###Cross Validation
 I have randomly selected 75% of “pml-training.csv” to train my models.